 (d) the appellant is the state or a governmental subdivision of the state or an officer, employee or agency thereof; or

 (e) the appeal has been remanded to the trial court or agency for further proceedings and, upon completion of those proceedings, the appeal is renewed; or

 (f) the appellant is a party to a public assistance appeal pursuant to Minnesota Statutes, chapter 256; or

-(g) the appeal is taken by a claimant for unemployment compensation benefits pursuant to Minnesota Statutes, chapter 268.
+(g) the appeal is taken by an applicant for unemployment insurance benefits pursuant to Minnesota Statutes, chapter 268.

 If two or more parties are entitled to appeal from a judgment or order or to petition for certiorari in the same action and their interests are such as to make joinder practicable, they may file a joint notice of appeal or petition, or may join in the appeal after filing separate timely notices of appeal or petitions for certiorari, and they may then proceed on appeal as a single appellant.